Prescription Drug Prices 2026: IRA 10 Drugs, Insulin $35 Cap, Senior Voter Priority

 The Senior Voter Political Dynamic

-Drug prices are the #2 issue for voters aged 65 and older, trailing only Social Security solvency and closely tracked alongside Medicare policy.
+Drug prices are the #2 issue for voters aged 65 and older, trailing only Social Security/Medicare polling and closely tracked alongside Medicare policy.
 This demographic votes at extraordinarily high rates — 71% turnout in 2022 midterms versus 52% for all ages — and is disproportionately decisive in competitive Senate and House races.
 Republican members with large senior populations in their districts face genuine political risk from any measure that would visibly raise drug prices.

 The IRA negotiation program is structurally clever politics: the negotiated prices are set to take effect in stages aligned with election cycles, meaning senior voters will begin seeing tangible pharmacy cost reductions in 2026 and 2027.
 Repealing or undermining the program at this point would require explaining to seniors why their newly reduced drug costs are going back up.
 This has made even ardent IRA opponents in the Republican caucus reluctant to attack the negotiation program directly.